addcarwidgets logoAdd Car Widgets

 First thing to check is the Audi Smartphone Interface toggle in MMI — Audi calls CarPlay that name, and the toggle silently flips off after some MMI updates.
 Path varies by year: B9 A4 has it under Vehicle → Driver Assistance, Q5 has it under Settings → User Settings, e-tron GT has it under Car → Smartphone Interface.
 If the toggle is on and CarPlay still isn't appearing, forget the phone in MMI Bluetooth and re-pair with the USB cable plugged in during pairing.

-Probably not — the 2020 A4 is the last model year on the MIB2 platform, not MIB3.
-The SVM 5F48 update targets MIB3 cars (2022+ Q5, 2024+ A4, e-tron family).
+Probably not — the 2020 A4 is the last model year on the MIB2 platform, not MIB3, so MIB3 CarPlay firmware updates don't apply to it.
 If your 2020 A4 has CarPlay problems, the realistic fixes are the iPhone-side flow (forget car, re-pair, Reset Network Settings) and replacing the USB controller if the front port has failed.
-Audi did not back-port the iOS 26 CarPlay protocol fixes to MIB2.
+Audi did not back-port the newer CarPlay protocol fixes to MIB2.

 If your CarPlay is broken in ways that span more than just the Audi-specific quirks here — widgets missing, lyrics not showing, Maps freezing — that's almost certainly an iOS-side issue rather than an Audi one.
 The CarPlay widgets pillar covers the iOS 26 widget architecture; the why is my CarPlay not working guide covers the broader generic CarPlay flow that applies to any brand.